Mitch McConnell: First Trump administration

-First impeachment
+Trump's first impeachment

 On November 5, 2019, as the House of Representatives began public hearings on the impeachment of President Trump, McConnell said, "I'm pretty sure how [an impeachment trial is] likely to end. ...
 If it were today, I don't think there's any question.
 It would not lead to a removal."

 On December 14, 2019, McConnell met with White House counsel Pat Cipollone and White House legislative affairs director Eric Ueland.
 Later that day, he said that for Trump's impeachment trial, he would be in "total coordination with the White House counsel's office" and Trump's representatives.
 He also said there was "no chance" the Senate would convict Trump and remove him from office.

 On December 17, 2019, McConnell rejected a request to call four witnesses for Trump's impeachment trial because, according to McConnell, the Senate's role was to "act as judge and jury", not to investigate.
 Later that day, McConnell told the media: "I'm not an impartial juror [in this impeachment trial].
 This is a political process.
 There's not anything judicial about it."

 After Trump's acquittal, McConnell was noted for his ability to block witnesses, to secure Trump's acquittal, and to maintain party unity during the impeachment process.
 Commentators noted that he had kept Republican senators "marching in lockstep" throughout the process.